dohomi/flux_galleria/Documentation/AdministratorManual.rst

 .. figure:: Images/AdministratorManual/Typoscript_Constants.png
-		:width: 500px
 	:alt: Typoscript constants

 	Constants configuration of the plugin

 	Here you can change the default behaviour of all included galleries FAQ
 ====